College Counseling: The Application

 Admission offices recognize the rigor of Eastside Prep’s academic program and the depth of student talent here.
 We also submit a School Profile with each application.
 This document provides all admission offices with very specific information about EPS’s Upper School academic requirements, course offerings, student GPA and standardized testing ranges, and school policies.
 So, even admission offices that may not be as familiar with Eastside Prep can and do learn a great deal about our program from the school profile—and they read it closely.
 It is helpful to know that when reviewing a candidate’s academic credentials, an admission officer uses the school profile hand-in-hand with the student’s transcript.

 Thus, students are evaluated within the context of their own school’s curriculum, not against the curriculum or GPA of students at different or less rigorous high schools.
-Our school profile and your student transcript are available at your request.
+Our school profile can be found here and your student transcript is available on the Four11 Dashboard.

 When taking into account a student’s overall GPA, college admission officers are attentive to grade trends.
 While lower grades in the freshman and sophomore years might weaken an overall grade average, an upward trend in grades in the junior and senior years will make a strong and positive statement.

-Most colleges will use the best verbal and math scores drawn from multiple SAT test sittings, which is called “super-scoring.”
-They also use the best SAT Subject test or ACT scores if a student repeats a test.
+Most colleges will use the section score drawn from multiple ACT or SAT test sittings, which is called “super-scoring.”

 Recommendations from the college counselor and teachers help define your accomplishments and potential.
 A strong recommendation demonstrates the writer’s personal awareness of you and reflects direct, specific knowledge of your accomplishments, character, and ability.
 An additional recommendation from a source such as a coach or an outside activity leader can add positively to your application—if it adds different insight and if you have demonstrated interest, talent, and the desire to continue to be active in these areas.